-If you’re not sure which days to attend, I recommend going on days day 4-7 to watch second or third round matches.
+If you’re not sure which days to attend, I recommend going on days 4-7 to watch second or third round matches.
 (This means that the players have already won previous matches.)

 Which US Open tickets to buy?
 US Open Day or Night Ticket

 The day ticket allows you to watch over 18 different matches at the same time, but the evening matches only allows 4.
-If the night match a one sided victory (6-0, 6-0), it will be a disappointing evening.
+If the night matches are one-sided victory (6-0, 6-0), it will be a disappointing evening.

 The Grounds Pass allows you to enter all the 18 matches except for Arthur Ashe.
 You don’t know what the weather will be like for the day that you buy your tickets on.
 On a nice day, the grounds pass is great and cheaper, however you might get rained out.

-My advice: buy Arthur Ashe ticket.
+My advice: buy the Louis Armstrong entrance ticket.

 Many of the best matches are in the outer courts.
 I have seen better matches in the outer courts while sitting in the first row.
 In the outer courts, there are no RESERVED seats so arrive early and get a front row seat.
 Who wants to watch ants from the stadium or sit 5 feet from top players on court 3 or 5?
 However, tickets to Arthur Ashe or Louis Armstrong have reserved seats so on a rainy day, you are “covered” (by a roof.)

 Which ticket is best: Grounds Ticket, Louis Armstrong or Arthur Ashe (Large Stadium).
 What happens if it rains during the US Open?

 How to save money on US Open Tickets: Go for FREE!

-Tip 1: On the Sunday before the tournament begins, the top players get access to all stadia to practice in.
+On the Sunday before the tournament begins, the top players get access to all stadia to practice in.
 Many of the top players play simulated matches with other top professionals, so you see the top players in the world and you can sit anywhere you want.

-Tip 2: The week before the US Open starts, there is a Qualifying Tournament.
+The week before the US Open starts, there is a Qualifying Tournament.
 Admission is free.
 There are always former top or injured players in this tournament, so be sure to catch it as you can sit where you want.
 It runs generally for 4 days and the last day decides who gets to play in the U.S. Open.

 Save Money during the US Open: Print the Draw Sheet

 The Draw sheet lists which matches are scheduled and you will need it to know the best matches and where to go.
 Instead of buying it for $5 at the gate, print it or save it on your phone before coming.
 It is the same program.

 How early to get to the US Open?
 How long will security take?

-Later in the day, the lines can really build up, so the wait can be over an hour.
+Later in the day, the lines can really build-up, so the wait can be over an hour.
 It is quite aggravating to know that you’re missing matches while waiting to get inside the event.

 Where to sit at the US Open: Where are the best seats?